Blog Post

 • Serviceable addressable market (SAM): what segment of the TAM can this company realistically reach with its current product and go-to-market?

-• Competitive landscape: who else is solving this problem, how are they funded, and what is the differentiation?
+• Competitive market: who else is solving this problem, how are they funded, and what's the differentiation?

 • Market timing: is demand growing, stable, or contracting?
 What evidence supports the timing hypothesis?